dwf/rescued-scipy-wiki/Developer_Zone.rst

 New Code
 --------

-If you have some new code you'd like to see included in SciPy_, the first thing to do is make a SciKit_.
-A SciKit_ is a stand-alone package including your code (including complete reference and user documentation).
-SciKits_ are distributed here:
+If you have some new code you'd like to see included in SciPy, the first thing to do is make a SciKit.
+A SciKit is a stand-alone package including your code (including complete reference and user documentation).
+SciKits are distributed here:

  http://scikits.appspot.com/

-This site is currently still in early construction phases, and will be moved (and linked) to the main page of this site when it is ready to accept new SciKits_.
+This site is currently still in early construction phases, and will be moved (and linked) to the main page of this site when it is ready to accept new SciKits.
 Right now users and developers are encouraged to view the site and comment on `MailTo(scipy-dev@scipy.org)`_ to ensure it serves your needs.

-Once you get some use experience, the community may decide to include your SciKit_ in SciPy_.
-These decisions are based on many factors, including maturity of the code API and the docs, ease of building it on all platforms, how many people use it, how well it is integrated into SciPy_, etc.
+Once you get some use experience, the community may decide to include your SciKit in SciPy.
+These decisions are based on many factors, including maturity of the code API and the docs, ease of building it on all platforms, how many people use it, how well it is integrated into SciPy, etc.

-Because it must remain small and easy to build, new additions of entire packages to NumPy_ are extremely rare.
+Because it must remain small and easy to build, new additions of entire packages to NumPy are extremely rare.
 Contact the Steering Committee or post on the `MailTo(numpy-discussion@scipy.org)`_ mailing list if you think you have a compelling case.

 PACKAGING
 =========

-For the majority of users who do not want to build the code from source, binary installers that "just work" are the key to using SciPy_.
+For the majority of users who do not want to build the code from source, binary installers that "just work" are the key to using SciPy.
 Producing these after the coding is finished is the Packaging Team's job.

 Making Source and Binary Releases
 ---------------------------------